Leuk: Geography

 Leuk has an area, As of 2011, of 44.1 km2.
 Of this area, 19.6% is used for agricultural purposes, while 48.9% is forested.
 Of the rest of the land, 4.8% is settled (buildings or roads) and 26.8% is unproductive land.

 The municipality is the capital of the Leuk district.
 It is located above the right side of the Rhone, between the Dala gorge and the Feschelbach river.
 The town is surrounded by vineyards.
-It consists of the village of Leuk-Stadt, the castle, the village of Susten on the left bank of the Rhone and the hamlets of Brianen, Feithieren, Gampinen and Pfyn.
+It consists of the village of Leuk-Stadt, the castle, the village of Susten on the left bank of the Rhone and the hamlets of Brianen, Feithieren, Gampinen and Pfyn, and the mountain village of Erschmatt.

-The municipalities of Erschmatt and Leuk are considering a merger on at a date in the future into the new municipality with an, As of 2011, undetermined name.
+The municipalities of Erschmatt and Leuk merged as per 1 January 2013, keeping the name Leuk.

 Coat of arms

 The blazon of the municipal coat of arms is Gules a Griffin rampant coward langued and armed Argent holding in front paws a sword of the last.